 Intergovernmental Review: Applications under this program are not subject to Executive Order 12372, “Intergovernmental Review of Federal Programs”.

 Administrative and National Policy Requirements: Department of Commerce Pre-Award Notifications for Grants and Cooperative Agreements, which are contained in the Federal Register Notice of December 30, 2004 (69 FR 78389), are applicable to this solicitation.

 It has been determined that this notice is not significant for purposes of E.O.
 12866.

 Administrative Procedure/Regulatory Flexibility: Prior notice and an opportunity for public comment are not required by the Administrative Procedure Act for rules concerning public property, loans, grants, benefits, and contracts (5 USC 553(a)(2)).
-Because notice and opportunity for comment are not required pursuant to 5 USC 553 or any other law, the analytical requirements of the Regulatory Flexibility Act (5 USC 601 et seq.) are inapplicable.
+Because notice and opportunity for comment are not required pursuant to 5 USC 553 or any other law, the analytical Start Printed Page 7955requirements of the Regulatory Flexibility Act (5 USC 601 et seq.) are inapplicable.
 Therefore, a regulatory flexibility analysis is not required and has not been prepared.Start Signature

 Deputy Assistant Secretary for Textiles and Apparel.